sanchil/sanchil/README.md

 I am fairly hands on with technology and am currently building digital marketing platform for a client.
-Kubernetes and Docker solutions are the way to go ease out deployment issues and it is my technology solution for my current project on AWS/Linode cloud servers.
+Kubernetes and Docker solutions are the way to go to ease out deployment issues and it is my technology solution for my current project on AWS/Linode cloud servers.

 Technology Stack: